In this article, we’re going to explore the following topics:

 Indeed, as a class inherits from

-Object by default, then it seems natural that a given eigenclass inherits from the
+Object by default, then it seems natural that the eigenclass inherits from the

 Object eigenclass by default.